Hemanth-HHK/AASHA--Women-Safety-/README.md

-# OnePlusSafety-App
+# AASHA-Safety App
-An Android App made for the women safety
+An Android App made for the women safety integrated with IOT

-Features of the app-
+Features of the app-When button on the Watch is pressed
 1. SOS/Emergency-
    Send a SMS reading- "I am In Danger" to selected 5 contacts and your GPS location to track you with just a click of a button.
 2. Complaint-